salesforcecli/sf-plugins-core/messages/messages.md

 The specified org %s is not a Dev Hub.

+# flags.targetOrg.summary

+Username or alias of the target org.

+# flags.targetDevHubOrg.summary

+Username or alias of the Dev Hub org.

 # flags.apiVersion.description

 Override the api version used for api requests made by this command